espressif/esp-idf/docs/en/api-reference/protocols/icmp_echo.rst

 During a ping session, the source host firstly sends out an ICMP echo request packet and wait for an ICMP echo reply with specific times.
 In this way, it also measures the round-trip time for the messages.
 After receiving a valid ICMP echo reply, the source host will generate statistics about the IP link layer (e.g., packet loss, elapsed time, etc).

 It is common that IoT device needs to check whether a remote server is alive or not.
 The device should show the warnings to users when it got offline.
-It can be achieved by creating a ping session and sending/parsing ICMP echo packets periodically.
+It can be achieved by creating a ping session and sending or parsing ICMP echo packets periodically.

 To make this internal procedure much easier for users, ESP-IDF provides some out-of-box APIs.